MOHAMED-SALHA/Fire-Violance_Detection/README.md

-# **Lung and Colon Cancer Detection Using Histopathological Images**

-This repository contains the AI components for a **lung and colon cancer image classification model**.
+This repository contains the AI components for a **FireDetection**.
 The project aims to classify histopathological images as benign or cancerous using deep learning models, including custom CNNs and transfer learning.
 The best-performing model is deployed via a Flask web application for real-time predictions.

 ---